RexGloriae/DailyDoseOfNews/README.md

 # 🗞️ DailyDoseOfNews 🗞️

-A Python Web-Scraper for automated collection of news from well-known sources, storing them in a database and presenting them trough a REST API
+A Python Web-Scraper for automated collection of news from well-known sources, storing them in a database and presenting them on a Web based client.

 ---